 Everyone is in the same situation as you when you first arrive

-Laiba Ather - BSc Management student
+Laiba Ather - BSc Management graduate

 When you first arrive on campus you may feel slightly uneasy in your new surroundings, and this is completely normal.
 As you start to make new friends and meet new people these feelings will fade.
 There is also lots of pastoral support available to students, at the University of Warwick there is the Wellbeing Team based on campus that can support you in many different ways.
 At Warwick Business School (WBS) each student is also allocated a personal tutor who can also support you so it is a good idea to develop a good working relationship with them as soon as term begins.